SegiH/WatchList/INSTALL.md

 ## Logging in for the first time
 1. Open a browser and enter the URL `http://YOURIP:8080/Setup` to create an admin account
 1. Enter the following fields:
-   a.
-Backend URL: The URL of the backend service
+   - Backend URL: The URL of the backend service
-   b.
-Name: Name of the new admin
+   - Name: Name of the new admin
-   c.
-Username: New user name
+   - Username: New user name
-   d.
-Password: Password that is complex.
+   - Password: Password that is complex.
 The password requirements are:1 lowercase alphabetical character, 1 uppercase alphabetical character, 1 numeric, 1 special char, 8 chars long minimum.
 1. Create the new account.
 You should see a message that the account creation was successfull.
 You should now be redirected back to the Login page.
 If not go to `http://YOURIP:8080/Login`.
 1. Login using the credentials that you created above.